kraktos/ESKO/README.md

 ####4.
 Database Setup
+Since, we use the most frequent wikipedia sense in out IM step, the whole sql file can be downlaoded from web.informatik.uni-mannheim.de/adutta/wikiPrep.tar.gz

+This is a self contained sql and issuing the command
+***source wikiPrep.sql*** from the mySQL command prompt will install the data in the DB.

 Clean up any pre existing instance matchings with the SQL

 ***delete from wikiStat.OIE_REFINED;***  This can take some time.
 Please be patient.